anqorithm/spring-minio-s3/README.md

-# Spring Boot & MinIO S3 Integration
+# Spring Boot & MinIO S3

 A demonstration project focused on a single idea: connecting a Spring Boot application to an S3-compatible object storage server using MinIO.